Prayer is always our first and best action.

 2. Jesus said in Matthew 6:16, “When you fast…” He did not say “if” you fast.
 Additionally, we see examples of fasting for direction in the early church.
 In Acts 13, the church at Antioch was led to fast and pray.
 “While they were worshiping the Lord and fasting, the Holy Spirit said, ‘Set apart for me Barnabas and Saul for the work to which I have called them.’
 Then after fasting and praying they laid their hands on them and sent them off” (13:2–3).

-3. We want to draw closer to Jesus and his power over sin.
+3. We want to draw closer to Jesus, deepen our dependance on his Spirit and his Word, and draw on his power to overcome sin.

 4. Jesus intriguingly said one time that there was a type of enemy only overcome through prayer and fasting (Mark 9:29).
 This text seems to indicate that fasting brings us into a closer relationship with Jesus and his power in certain types of spiritual warfare than perhaps is normally experienced.